Last updated: 2026-04-20

 Should You Buy the 2019 Chevrolet Corvette?

-Its complaint rate (80.6 per 10k sold) is above the Coupe segment average of 10.1.
+Its complaint rate of 80.6 per 10,000 vehicles sold runs above the Coupe segment average of 10.1.
 The most common reports involve wheels and wheels (121).

-A pre-purchase inspection is recommended for used examples, with particular attention to wheels and wheels (121).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to wheels and wheels (121).
+An extended warranty is worth pricing out.

 Compared to the 2020 Chevrolet Corvette, which scored 4 points higher.
 See also the 2018 Chevrolet Corvette for an earlier comparison.